Advertising waste - how to eliminate itBy Tom Dougherty

 Advertising waste and John Wanamaker go hand in hand.
 The great department store innovator once said that he was sure that 50% of his advertising dollars were wasted.
 But he could not figure out which 50%.

-Today’s advertisers are facing the same dilemmas because the traditional media venues like newspapers, magazines, network TV, and radio are becoming less effective each day.
+Today’s advertisers are facing the same dilemmas because traditional media venues like newspapers, magazines, network TV, and radio are becoming less effective each day.
 Advertisers spend more dollars to make up for the drop off in subscribed readership and prime-time viewers.

 Media is in decline and is part of advertising waste

-Across the globe, readership of daily newspapers is declining.
+Across the globe, the readership of daily newspapers is declining.
 Even bastions of business, like The Wall Street Journal, are seeing a decrease in readership.
 Even the old stand-by, Yellow Pages, is basically an app.
 Let’s face facts.
 Advertising waste is everywhere.
 The interruptive media messages that build consumer product brands are becoming less effective.

 Reach and frequency, the traditional ad media formula, are being replaced by reach and frequency, frequency, and frequency.
 Marketers are saying their messages a lot more often.
 A sea change is happening and brands that want to win need to catch the wave and change.